-- 1) The site is underlain by clays of moderate to high plasticity.
-Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 1⁄2 to 2 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the brown clay or calcareous clay or marl strata.
+- The underlying brown clays with gravel, tan calcareous clays to light tan marl, and tan marl to light tan limestone at the site are moderately plastic in character.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 to 1 % inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site.
+The final street subgrade is anticipated to be in the brown clay or marl to limestone subgrades.
 The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.